 The business world is abuzz with the different meanings of the word leader.
-Traditional meanings of the word meant those at the top of the hierarchy who set the vision and direction for the rest of us.
+Traditional meanings of the word meant those at the top of the hierarchy.
+Those who set the vision and direction for the rest of us.

 As Agile ways of working spread across the working world and digital and knowledge work require decisions to be made quickly at the point of value creation, the idea that we can all be leaders has taken hold.

 When we add the word ‘thought’ in front of leader, it takes on another meaning.
-The concept of a ‘thought leader’ has come under much criticism and support since the word was first coined in 1994 by Joel Kurtzman.
+The concept of thought leadership has come under much criticism and support in the last 20 years.
+The term was first coined in 1994 by Joel Kurtzman, who said:

 This sounds great.
-We need people with new ideas, unique points of view, and who can originate innovative solutions to the challenges we face.
+We need people with new ideas and unique points of view.
+People who can originate innovative solutions to the challenges we face.

 So why has the phrase ‘Thought Leader’ come under so much criticism.

-Many so-called ‘Thought Leader’ publications turn out to be thinly veiled marketing material selling sub-standard materials that are barely thought out and offer little in the way of practical real-life solutions.
+Unfortunately, many so-called ‘Thought Leader’ publications turn out to be thinly veiled marketing material.
+They sell sub-standard materials that are barely thought out and offer little in the way of practical real-life solutions.
 Many case studies are overblown and simplistic.
-The ego desire to be a thought leader and recognised as such is often greater than the desire to put in the work and genuinely innovate something new and useful.
+The ego desire to be a thought leader and be recognised as such is often greater than the desire to put in the work and genuinely innovate something new and useful.

-A quick search on Google on Thought Leadership Criticism provides plenty of articles that provide examples of companies producing low-quality content in the guise of thought-leadership looking to build a reputation in their market but sadly doing the opposite.
+A quick search on Google on Thought Leadership Criticism provides plenty of articles that provide examples of companies producing low-quality content in the guise of thought-leadership.
+They are looking to build a reputation in their market but sadly doing the opposite.

 True Thought Leadership is hard to do.

-A similar critique of the word ‘Entrepreneur’ comes to mind, when this word too, has been used so laxly when describing say, the Product Owner role.
+A similar critique of the word ‘Entrepreneur’ comes to mind.
+Since this word too, has been used so laxly when describing say, the Product Owner role.
 Many POs are described as entrepreneurs when really, they are little more than order takers who are on a paid salary that involves no risk to themselves or their money.
 This is not what was intended for this role.

 What is true Thought Leadership?

-True entrepreneurism is where the entrepreneur puts a piece of themselves into the product and it is their reputation and risk on the line.
+True entrepreneurism is where the entrepreneur puts a piece of themselves into the product.
+It is their reputation and risk on the line.
 It is their job to make it work.
 They certainly will rely on others, but the buck stops with them.